Lysa TerKeurst

 Lysa TerKeurst (born July 21, 1969) is an American speaker and author of Christian non-fiction.
-She has written more than a dozen books, including the #1 New York Times bestsellers Uninvited: Living Loved When You Feel Less Than, Left Out, and Lonely and Forgiving What You Can't Forget.
+She has written more than a dozen books, including the number 1 New York Times bestsellers Uninvited: Living Loved When You Feel Less Than, Left Out, and Lonely and Forgiving What You Can't Forget.
 She is president of Proverbs 31 Ministries.

 Career

 TerKeurst is president of Proverbs 31 Ministries, which started as a small newsletter published in 1994 by Jennifer McHugh but expanded in 1995 when TerKeurst and Marybeth Whalen got involved.
 After growing the organization, TerKeurst led the way for the newsletter to be transformed into Proverbs 31 Ministries reaching millions of women daily with Biblical truth and wisdom.

 TerKeurst published her first book, Living Life on Purpose: Discovering God's Best for Your Life, in 2000.

 Several of her books have been New York Times bestsellers, including It's Not Supposed to Be This Way, Unglued: Making Wise Choices in the Midst of Raw Emotions, Uninvited: Living Loved When You Feel Less Than, Left Out, and Lonely, Forgiving What You Can't Forget, and The Best Yes: Making Wise Decisions in the Midst of Endless Demands.
 It's Not Supposed to Be This Way was on the New York Times bestseller list for 13 weeks.
 Uninvited was on the New York Times bestseller list for 31 weeks.
 The Best Yes: Making Wise Decisions in the Midst of Endless Demands was on the New York Times bestseller list for six weeks.